OFFENSIVE COACHING STAFF

 Breske holds a master’s of business administration degree from Chadron State, and earned his bachelor’s degree from Black Hills State.

-Josh, and his wife Alana, have a daughter, Lola.
+Josh, and his wife Alana, have a daughter, Lola, and a son, Bo.

-As the Cornerback coach in 2016, Baldwin helped in the development of Bakari Triggs who was a third-team all-MIAA pick.
+As the cornerbacks coach in 2016, Baldwin helped in the development of Bakari Triggs who was a third-team all-MIAA pick.
 Lindenwood's cornerbacks accounted for nine interceptions and 21 pass breakups on the season.

 Baldwin coached at the prep level in the St. Louis area from 2008-2015, including three years each at Normandy and Chaminade, and one year at Fort Zumwalt West.
 He was the defensive coordinator and assistant head coach at both Normandy and Chaminade, and coached the defensive backs at those schools.
 He coached the safeties in 2015 at Fort Zumwalt West.